-The non-attainment status can directly affect the community's economic development New York efforts, and federal funding for transportation improvements can be delayed if a plan is not adopted that is deemed to bring the Triangle back into conformity.
+Attainment status can directly affect a community's economic development efforts, and federal funding for transportation improvements can be affected in non-attainment areas.
 New or expanded industrial developments proposing to emit air pollutants face stricter and more costly technology standards in non-attainment areas.
+For these reasons, the two MPOs continue to examine air quality impacts closely, although we are not required to do so.

-San Francisco Water quality is a regional concern as well.
-The Triangle Region is divided into two Portland, OR Philadelphia Los Angeles major drainage basins, both of which supply water for the Region's drinking water reservoirs.
+Water quality is a regional concern as well.
+The Triangle Region is divided into two major drainage basins, both of which supply water for the Region's drinking water reservoirs.
 The southern/western part of the Region drains into Jordan Reservoir and the Cape Fear River basin.
 The northern/eastern part of the Region drains into the Falls of the Neuse Reservoir and the Neuse River basin.
 All of the major watercourses in the Region drain to water supply reservoirs and affect the quality of their waters.
 The NC Division Water Quality (DWQ) classifies streams according to their best intended uses.
 Intended uses could include water supply, aquatic life protection and swimming or other recreation.
 Using water quality data and field assessments, the DWQ has determined that several streams throughout the region are impaired either because they have poor water quality or do not support their intended uses.
 These streams include the New Hope, Third Fork and Northeast Creeks in the Cape Fear basin; and Ellerbe, Little Lick and Lick Creeks in the Neuse basin (among others).